Items tagged “hip”

 The Waldenström classification of Perthes disease refers to x-ray abnormalities and represents four temporal phases of the disease.
 These stages have been further subdivided in the modified Elizabethtown classification 2. stage I: early asymmetric femoral epiphyseal size (smaller on the affect...

-The crescent sign refers to a linear cleft due to subchondral fracture in the setting of osteonecrosis.
+The crescent sign refers to a linear cleft due to a subchondral fracture in the setting of osteonecrosis.
 It was originally described as a radiographic finding, however, it can also be seen on cross-sectional imaging.
-In the setting of Legg-Calve-Perthes disease, it heralds the beginning of the ...
+In the setting of Legg-Calve-Perthes disease, it heralds the beginning of th...

 Slipped capital femoral epiphysis